Flying Blue lounge access: all options by status level

 2. Check the guest policy

-With Gold you may bring 1 guest traveling on the same flight.
+With Gold you may bring 1 guest, but since April 2025 your guest must be booked on the same flight as you (previously any SkyTeam flight was enough).
 Children under 2 are often free.
 Check the specific rules of the lounge, as they may vary by location.
+See the 2025 policy changes section for full details.

 3. Use the SkyTeam Lounge Finder